SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 ## Block Diagram
 ---
 You are looking at an over-view of the classes, translation units and the FreeRTOS tasks (threads) for the entire project.

 ![project_block](./docs/drawings/project_block.svg)
-The intent of this example project is to prepare a suitable development code base for large scale advanced project development.
-In pursuit of that goal, this project will evolve to include many other features which are not included here at this time.
-When this Alpha project can not expanded further, we will release Beta, and Gamma projects that will allow for more expansion.

 Features which are included, explained, or demonstrated are:
 1. C++ Construction (excluding inheritance and polymorphism).